 Bet you didn't know this about Svalbard

-- The island is populated by many polar bears.
+The island is populated by many polar bears.
 Scientists at Norwegian Polar Institute have carried out a counting of polar bears in the Norwegian region.
-The result show that there are among 975 polar bears, whereas they estimated a number of 685 in 2004.
-The bears are in good physical condition, according to the scientific newspaper Forskning.no.
+The result show that there are among 3 500 polar bears, whereas they estimated a number of 685 in 2004.

 All these polar bears mean that Svalbard islanders travelling outside the settlements should be equipped with appropriate means of frightening and chasing off polar bears.
 Sysselmannen recommends to carry firearms outside the settlements.
 The firing of rifles or other firearms in Longyearbyen and nearby area is prohibited.

-There are over 40 different nationalities amongst the inhabitants of Longyearbyen, many of them from Thailand, Russia and Sweden.
+There are a number of different nationalities amongst the inhabitants of Longyearbyen, many of them from Thailand, Russia and Sweden.

 As the eco system is so isolated, cats are banned to protect the rich bird life on the island.

 On the other hand, aquarium fish, rabbits and hamsters are OK, but dogs require a special permit.